yondagonda/ecommerce-store/README.md

 ## What I learnt:
 - How to better organise my code when working in a larger project
-- Framer motion and its complexities with animating components upon mount and unmount
+- Framer motion and animating components upon mount and unmount
-- Furthered understanding of React Router through having to organise and connect my pages
+- Furthered understanding of React Router through having to learn to organise and connect my pages
 - React Context API and hooks such as useRef
-- How to more efficiently integrate a large number of images into a site without completely ruining performance
+- How to minimise the performance impacts that come from having a large number of images being rendered on your site

 ## Possible Features/Improvements to Implement:
 - Implementing Stripe Demo Payments into the checkout process